Learn step by step how to make a smoked prime rib on a Pit Boss pellet grill and why this is such an easy way to prepare this ultimate rib roast.

 The great thing about most Pit Boss models is their DIRECT HEAT option.
 Most newer models come standard with a SearZone option allowing you a direct heat plate option much like the popular Grill Grate.

 If you have an older model Pit Boss, then check out the Grill Grate Sear Station as another way to get the same results on your older model without direct heat.
+We also love using Grill Grates for hamburgers and steaks.

 Make sure to measure for the right size for your Pit Boss.